publishpress/publishpress-permissions/readme.txt

 Yes, we use the phrase "publishpress-ppcore-install" to share install links.
 You will see that text included in the links from other PublishPress plugins.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the PublishPress Permissions plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/a6e3eb6f-ddf2-47d2-aee1-43acf358e5c2).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. Custom viewing permissions: Every post, page, and taxonomy term has a box where you can choose who can read this content.